SagieGrun/echoes-video-creator/memory-bank/productContext.md

 - **Reliable Processing**: Async workflows with real-time status updates
 - **Mobile Excellence**: Optimized experience across all devices
 - **Scalable Performance**: Consistent experience regardless of content volume
+- **Adaptive Interface**: Cards and thumbnails that intelligently match their content
+- **Visual Engagement**: Rich, warm colors that build emotional connection and trust
+- **Content Clarity**: Interface immediately communicates video formats and content types
+- **Professional Polish**: Magazine-style layouts with consistent visual hierarchy

-The platform is ready for production deployment and user growth with confidence in delivering an enterprise-grade user experience.
+The platform is ready for production deployment and user growth with confidence in delivering an enterprise-grade user experience that adapts intelligently to user content while maintaining professional polish and emotional warmth appropriate for a memory-focused application.